Table Of Contents

 So, which companies experience the most sprawl?

-The reason for this may be because they are growing faster, with faster-evolving SaaS portfolios.
+The reason for this may be that they are growing faster, with more rapidly evolving SaaS portfolios.
 The findings were as follows:

 • 68% SaaS sprawl for companies with less than 500 employees.